rapid7/insightconnect-plugins/rapid7_insightvm/help.md

 # Version History

-* 4.1.0 - New Action Delete Asset
+* 4.1.0 - New action Delete Asset
 * 4.0.1 - Add the option to limit a scan to specific hosts
 * 4.0.0 - Fix output for Generate Adhoc SQL Report action
 * 3.6.0 - Add Get Asset Group Assets action